-The content is pluralist in nature, with its focus being on excellent work rather than methodological or paradigmatic preference, and submissions are invited in the following areas:
+The content is pluralist in nature, with its focus being on excellent work rather than methodological or paradigmatic preference.
+Submissions are invited in the following areas:

-- theoretical papers, provided that these provide original insights that are rigorously based in the empirical and/or theoretical literature and are accompanied by a formal literature review;
+- Theoretical papers, provided that these provide original insights that are rigorously based in the empirical and/or theoretical literature and are accompanied by a formal literature review;

 Scheduled publication frequency: